 If your skin is looking dull or dry, contact our clinic to discuss options regarding our anti-wrinkle anti-ageing treatments.

 Large pores or scars can be modified using anti-ageing treatments, in particular dermal filler injections.
 These treatments can reduce pore size and change the collagen structure of scars, including acne scars.

 Large pores or scarring may benefit from dermal filler, and while not necessarily ‘anti-ageing’ treatments as such (you can be young with acne scarring), these treatments can make a huge difference to facial skin.
-Contact our clinic for more information to see if large pore or scarring treatments using anti-ageing treatments may suit your skin type.
+Contact our clinic for more information to see if large pores or scarring treatments using anti-ageing treatments may suit your skin type.

 Wrinkled or folded skin is a normal and natural part of ageing – fibroblasts slowly lose their zest for life and stop functioning optimally.
 That means your skin dries out, collagen production all but halts, and you find yourself with thinner, less durable skin.
 When skin cells start to lose their edge, on come wrinkles and lines.

 We can help decrease a lot of deep creases and fine lines on your face by giving your skin cells back their edge, with anti-wrinkle injection treatments, dermal fillers and our suite of anti-ageing treatments.